SmithWillSuffice/ohanga-pai/content/blog/25_agi_fearandloathing.md

 could be evolved to become conscious.

 This not the point at issue though.
 We have no moral necessity to bother evolving such machines.
 Why would we?
 It is more fun having babies.
-Children are lot cheaper too.
+Children are a lot cheaper too.
 Fun *and* cheaper.
 So why are you trying to grow a conscious machine?

 All right, all right.
 I know.
 Dr Tony Stark-Krutzfinger is going to try anyhow.